Sharon404/Database/README.md

-# Database
+Database answers

-This is a database assignment from plp academy.
+What is the most watched movie